-Also pursuant to our collaboration with NorthStar, we continue to develop potential radioimmunotherapeutics ("RITs") based on MNPR-101.
+We continue to collaborate with NorthStar Medical Radioisotopes, LLC ("NorthStar") and have extended our 50/50 radiopharmaceutical partnership for 2022.
+Our collaboration has generated a radioimmunotherapeutic candidate, MNPR-101-PCTA, that is being evaluated as a potential diagnostic and therapeutic agent (same backbone but utilizing a different radioisotope as the diagnostic) in cancer and severe COVID-19.
 Our collaboration combines NorthStar's expertise in the innovative production, supply, and distribution of important medical radioisotopes with our expertise in therapeutic drug development.
-NorthStar and we have filed provisional composition of matter patents covering the actinium-based radiopharmaceutical drug candidate (MNPR-101-PCTA-Ac-225).
-We are currently evaluating pathways to initiating a first-in-human study with this drug candidate.
+NorthStar and we have filed provisional composition of matter patents covering the Actinium-based radiopharmaceutical drug candidate (MNPR-101-PCTA-Ac-225) and peer-reviewed publications are published highlighting the utility of MNPR-101 and MNPR-101 fragment conjugates as uPAR-targeted imaging agents in numerous cancers.
+We are currently evaluating pathways to initiating a first-in-human study.